 Dafoe ends the Journal with a week that sees a significant drop in the weekly Bill of Mortality death numbers.
 It is a cautiously joyous moment.2

 But we move on.
-To perhaps Wilfred Owen’s poetic admonitions to feel something about death; C. S. Lewis on the
+Perhaps to Wilfred Owen’s poetic admonitions to feel something about death; C. S. Lewis on the

 layered anxiety of grief, Susan Sontag’s study of the limits of empathy for others, and – rather powerfully – T. S. Eliot’s The Wasteland, a poem that gives landscape to feelings of sorrow, deprivation and fear.